bytedeck/bytedeck/README.md

 2. Create tables: `./src/manage.py migrate`
 2. Populate the database with some default data: `./src/manage.py loaddata src/initial_data`
 3. Create a superuser in the database (i.e.teacher/administrator account): `./src/manage.py createsuperuser`
-4. Git Bash: if you get an error, try: `winpty python src/manage.py createsuperuser`
+4. Windows w/Git Bash: if you get an error, try: `winpty python src/manage.py createsuperuser`

-#### Runniing the server!
+#### Runniing the server
 1. `./src/manage.py runserver`
 2. Segmentation Fault?  try running it again...
 3. In your browser go to [127.0.0.1:8000](http://127.0.0.1:8000) to see if it worked!